eugenielai/eugenielai.github.io/README.md

 ## On-Going Projects

-### Automatic Standardization for Data Preprocessing
+### Bottom-Up Standardization for Data Preparation Programs
 Data preparation is the process of cleaning, transforming, and structuring raw data into a format that is usable for downstream data-powered applications.
 Many data pipelines require a custom data preprocessing program.
 Although these programs embody technical and domain insights, they are difficult for others to understand and reuse because they are pipeline-specific and are written in general-purpose languages.
 As a result, these programs can easily become a breeding ground for poor engineering and statistical practices.
 Ideally, preprocessing scripts would be as standardized as possible among applications of a database, with a minimal portion tailored to the particular data application.

 We propose a novel script-standardization system, in which users start with a traditional application-specific draft of a preprocessing script.
 The system finds a standardized version of the user script that is "admirably boring" -- one with a fraction that is more common --- and thus more widely-tested and more easily-understood --- while preserving the user intent in the original script.
 We present an algorithmic framework that yields such scripts and implemented a prototype system, LucidScript.
 We evaluate our approach against several state-of-the-art methods, including GPT-4, on six real-world datasets, showing the effectiveness and robustness of our approach by improving script standardization up to 42% w.r.t. the user intent.